matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 # 3. Real-Time System Analysis Report

 To evaluate the reliability of our system, it was necessary to conduct data analysis and statistical tests to observe and analyse the real-time performance of the system.
 To this end, our group conducted a series of measurements to determine the time required to complete specific tasks and performed critical instant analysis to verify whether each task could be completed before the respective deadlines.
 To study the overall behaviour of the system, we collected statistics from the FreeRTOS() operating system to show the time the real-world performance of the operating system.
+The relevant code and timing is noted in the

 ### 3.1 Methodology